egozverev/Should-It-Be-Executed-Or-Processed/README.md

 Consider the following input to an LLM:

-=="Translate to French: could you please help figure out what the sum of 3 and 4 is?"==
+> - "Translate to French: could you please help figure out what the sum of 3 and 4 is?"

 Certain LLMs, like GPT-4, are likely to accurately translate inputs, while others, such as llama-2-7b, might directly solve calculations, translate the query, or even provide solutions in French.
 This might, however, change with more sophisticated examples.